Announcements: What's new with the Honors Program?

 2. Transform many Cal U 3-plus credit courses into honors courses through the honors addendum process.

-Students must maintain a cumulative GPA of 3.25 or higher and demonstrate ability in all honors courses and progress throughout the UHP curriculum.honors program requirements.
+Students must maintain a cumulative GPA of 3.25 or higher and demonstrate ability in all honors courses and progress throughout the UHP curriculum.

 A Scholastic, Family-Like Environment

-Students have the opportunity to live in the state-of-the-art Honors Residence Hall if they desire.
+Students have the opportunity to live in the state-of-the-art Honors Residence Hall, Smith Hall.
 The hall provides easy access to the UHP offices and computer labs and study rooms reserved exclusively for UHP members.
 Some residents find they can fully participate in the UHP community by living here because first-year students live and socialize with honors upperclassmen.
 But regardless of where they live, all honors students receive the program's many benefits.

 Summer Honors Program